with special guest Brandon Ratcliff

-*The Oasis Pass is an add-on upgrade and does not grant access to the Sands Steel Stage ticketed concert
+*The Oasis Pass is an add-on upgrade and does not grant access to the Wind Creek Steel Stage ticketed concert

 The Oasis Pass gives access to the Oasis area which includes a full cash bar, air conditioned restrooms and ONE parking pass for every TWO passes purchased.
 NO refunds.